 The results:

-• 109% lifespan extension over the control group
+- 109% lifespan extension over the control group

-• Improved immune system function
+- Improvement in immune system function

-• Restoration of methylation patterns like those of young mice
+- Restoration of methylation patterns like those of young mice

-• No signs of cancer or significant side effects
+- No signs of cancer or significant side effects

-The different approaches: Not just genetics
+Different approaches: Not just genetics

 While the classic approach uses viruses to introduce the genes, researchers have developed alternatives:

-• Temporary RNA: Instead of permanent DNA, inject RNA that disappears after a few days.
+- Temporary RNA: Instead of permanent DNA, inject RNA that disappears after a few days.
 Safer but works for less time

-• Small molecules: Drugs that affect the pathways that Yamanaka factors activate, without directly mimicking them
+- Small molecules: Drugs that affect the pathways that Yamanaka factors activate, without mimicking them directly

 The leading companies